-The Standardized CET1, Tier 1 capital and Total capital ratios were 13.6%, 15.6% and 18.7%, respectively, as of December 2015.
-These ratios reflect the applicable transitional provisions.
-For additional information about our Standardized capital ratios with transitional provisions, see "Note 20.
-Regulation and Capital Adequacy" in Part II, Item 8 "Financial Statements and Supplementary Data" in our 2015 Form 10-K.
+The Standardized CET1, Tier 1 capital and Total capital ratios were 12.1%, 14.0% and 16.6%, respectively, as of March 2018.
+For additional information about our Standardized capital ratios, see "Note 20.
+Regulation and Capital Adequacy" in Part I, Item 1 "Financial Statements" in our Quarterly Report on Form 10-Q.

-The Basel III Advanced Rules require an Advanced approach bank holding company to meet a series of qualification requirements on an ongoing basis.
+The Basel III Advanced Rules require an Advanced approach BHC to meet a series of qualification requirements on an ongoing basis.
 They also require notification to supervisors of any change to a model that results in a material change in its RWAs, or of any significant change to its modeling assumptions.
 These qualification requirements address the following areas: the bank's governance processes and systems for maintaining adequate capital commensurate with its risk profile; its internal systems for segmenting exposures and applying risk weights; its quantification of risk parameters used including its model-based estimates of exposures; its operational risk management processes, data management and quantification systems; the data management systems that are designed to support the timely and accurate reporting of risk-based capital requirements; and the control, oversight and validation mechanisms exercised by senior management and by the Board of Directors of Group Inc. (Board).

-The information presented in this document is calculated in accordance with the Revised Capital Framework with RWAs calculated in accordance with the Basel III Advanced Rules, unless otherwise specified.
+The information presented in this document is calculated in accordance with the Capital Framework with RWAs calculated in accordance with the Basel III Advanced Rules, unless otherwise specified.

 Definition of Risk-Weighted Assets.
-As of December 2015, RWAs were calculated in accordance with both the Basel III Advanced Rules and the Standardized Capital Rules.
+As of March 2018, RWAs were calculated in accordance with both the Basel III Advanced Rules and the Standardized Capital Rules.

-For additional information about the Revised Capital Framework, including the transitional provisions related to new deductions from CET1 and other components of capital, and the requirement to calculate RWAs in accordance with both the Basel III Advanced Rules and the Standardized Capital Rules, see "Note 20.
-Regulation and Capital Adequacy" in Part II, Item 8 "Financial Statements and Supplementary Data" in our 2015 Form 10-K. Also see "Regulation" in Part I, Item 1 "Business" in our 2015 Form 10-K for additional information about our regulatory capital requirements.
+For additional information about the Capital Framework and the requirement to calculate RWAs in accordance with both the Basel III Advanced Rules and the Standardized Capital Rules, see "Note 20.
+Regulation and Capital Adequacy" in Part I, Item 1 "Financial Statements" in our Quarterly Report on Form 10-Q. Also see "Regulation" in Part I, Item 1 "Business" in our 2017 Form 10-K for additional information about our regulatory capital requirements.